induktio/thinker/Details.md

 Bases managed by Thinker governors will mostly follow the same options as provided in the base governor settings.
 Adjusting explore/discover/build/conquer governor priorities from the base window has the same effect compared to AIs using these choices as faction priorities.
 Enabling terraformer production in the governor settings will also allow governors to build crawlers since they don't have a separate option in the menu.

 By default Thinker governors will not attempt to start secret projects or hurry production with energy reserves, but this can be enabled from the governor settings.
 If production is hurried by the base governor, this will be displayed as a separate line in the message log.
 Normally the governor tries to keep some energy credits in reserve before attempting to hurry production.

+Governor is also able to choose between multiple specialist types based on social engineering choices and various conditions.
+If the base has Build/Conquer priorities selected, this will guide the governor to maximize mineral output even if some specialists could be useful for the base.
+If the governor has to reallocate many drones into specialists, this will be indicated with PSYCHREQUEST message if increasing psych spending could be potentially useful.

 Map generator options